THINKING ABOUT YOUR FUTURE?

 msage@hws.edu

 • HWS accepts a maximum of two years of college-level work (up to 16 three-credit-hour courses) from other undergraduate institutions.
-Only courses in which you have earned a C or better, or its equivalent, are considered for transfer credit.
+Only courses of three or more hours in which you have earned a C- or better are considered for transfer credit.
 Transfer credits are used to determine placement in the curriculum and to exempt you from curriculum requirements.

 • If you have completed an associate’s degree, you may enter with junior standing.
 However, depending on your intended major and previous program of study, it may take longer than two years to complete your bachelor’s degree.
 We will work with you to figure this out and to plan your academic and professional strategy.